March 3, 2017

 Suskind’s book examines his family’s 20-year struggle with youngest son Owen’s autism.
 Hardan, professor of Psychiatry and Behavioral Sciences, will present Translational Research in Autism Spectrum Disorder.

-In addition to the keynote presentations, several dozen sessions and workshops will be presented during the conference to address the needs of families, rehabilitation professionals, service providers and educators.
+In addition to the keynote presentations, sessions and workshops will be presented during the conference to address the needs of families, rehabilitation professionals, service providers and educators.

 Program subjects include behavioral supports/social skills, early childhood, employment, community living, transition, and research and information.